ileathan/bundle-html-scripts/README.md

 # Usage

-2 parameters may be passed to the script. `skip` and `verbose`.
-An array of scripts to skip, and a option to be verbose.
+Two parameters may be passed to the script, `skip` and `verbose`, an array of scripts to skip, and a option to be verbose.
-For example to skip compiling bundle.js and bar.js you can use `node ./bundle-html-scripts.js http://example.com/file.html "['bundle.js','bar.js']"`
+For example to skip compiling bundle.js and bar.js you can use ```node ./bundle-html-scripts.js http://example.com/file.html "['bundle.js','bar.js']"```
 Or to print verbose information `node ./bundle-html-scripts.js http://example.com/file.html true`

 # Instalation